God of War II: Plot

 Just before reaching the island, Kratos fights and kills Theseus to awaken the gigantic stone Steeds of Time—a gift to the Sisters of Fate from Cronos in an attempt to change his own fate—which grants Kratos access to the island.
 There, Kratos encounters and defeats several foes, some of whom are also seeking the Sisters of Fate, including an undead version of his old foe the Barbarian King, the Gorgon Euryale, Perseus, and a deranged Icarus, who throws himself with Kratos into Tartarus.
 After defeating Icarus and ripping his wings off to take for himself, Kratos eventually encounters the imprisoned Titan Atlas, who initially resents Kratos for his current predicament.
-After Kratos explains his intent, Atlas reveals that Gaia and the other Titans also seek revenge on Zeus for their defeat in the Great War.
+After Kratos reveals that he has become Zeus' enemy and explains his intent, Atlas reveals that Gaia and the other Titans also seek revenge on Zeus for their defeat in the Great War.
 Atlas also reveals that the Blade of Olympus is the key to defeating Zeus and helps Kratos to reach the Palace of the Fates.

 After evading traps and defeating more enemies, Kratos encounters an unseen foe, revealed to be a loyal Spartan soldier also in search of the Sisters.
 Before he dies, the soldier informs Kratos that Zeus has destroyed Sparta in Kratos' absence.
 Outraged, Kratos defeats the Kraken and frees a phoenix, riding the creature to the Sisters' stronghold where he confronts two, Lakhesis and Atropos.
 After they refuse his request to alter time, Kratos battles them.
 During this, the Sisters try to change the outcome of Kratos' battle with Ares, but Kratos kills them both, then confronts the remaining Sister, Clotho.
 He kills her using her own traps, and acquires the Loom of Fate in order to return to the point at which Zeus betrayed him.

-Kratos surprises Zeus, seizes the Blade of Olympus, and finally incapacitates him.
+Kratos surprises Zeus and battles him; he seizes the Blade of Olympus and finally incapacitates him.
 Athena intervenes and implores Kratos to stop, as by killing Zeus, he will destroy Olympus.
-Kratos ignores her and tries to kill Zeus, but Athena sacrifices herself by impaling herself upon the blade, granting Zeus' escape.
-Before she dies, Athena reveals that Kratos is actually Zeus' son.
+Kratos ignores her and tries to kill Zeus, but Athena sacrifices herself by impaling herself upon the blade, shocking Kratos long enough to allow Zeus to escape.
+Before she dies, Athena reveals that Kratos is actually Zeus' son, which the latter vehemently denies.
 Zeus was afraid Kratos would usurp him, just as Zeus had usurped his own father, Cronos.
 Kratos declares that the rule of the gods is at an end, then travels back in time and rescues the Titans just before their defeat in the Great War.
 He returns with the Titans to the present, and the gods watch as their former foes climb Mount Olympus.
-Kratos, standing on the back of Gaia, declares that he has brought the destruction of Olympus.
+Kratos, standing on the back of Gaia, declares to Zeus that his son has returned to bring the destruction of Olympus.